taobataoma/meanTorrent/README.md

 ```
 If your site do not accept user free register, please set `openSignup` to `false`, then user only can register through friend invitation or system(admin/oper) invitation.
 if you set `openInvite` to `true`, the normal user can invite friends to join, if `false` only oper/admin can invite users.

+`signUpActiveTokenExpires` is setting whether show menu header for guest user, if you do not want the menu header showing for guest, please set to `false`.

 ```javascript
     ircAnnounce: {